-This tasty lamb and spinach pita pizza is flavor packed dish ready in under 30 minutes.
+Lamb and Spinach Pita Pizza uses convenient pita bread for the crust and is flavor packed dish ready in under 30 minutes.

 I received free samples of Toufayan Pita mentioned in this post.
 By posting this recipe I am enter-ing a recipe contest sponsored by Toufayan Bakeries and am eligible to win prizes associated with the contest.
 I was not compensated for my time.

 Pita pizza is as simple as it gets and let me tell you….I am a sucker for pizza.
 I could eat it a million ways with a variety of toppings- New York style, Chicago deep dish, healthy at home versions.
 I love making homemade dough, but I don’t always have the time so pita bread is my quick fix substitution.

 If you haven’t tried pita pizzas at home, you are in for a treat!
 They are so simple and yummy.
 I like to brush them with a little olive oil and pre-toast them for a few minutes, then I put on all the toppings and broil or bake until the cheese is melted.

 Subbing pita bread for pizza crust is a healthy alternative for several reasons.
 The convenient single serving helps with portion control.
 Each pita has around 150 calories and 30 grams of carb (the low carb version has 16 grams).
 I don’t feel as tempted to eat several servings as I do with regular pizza because I can make exactly the right amount using single serving pitas.

 Plus, the brand I use makes pita that are naturally trans fat and cholesterol free, with no added junk.

 Toufayan Bakeries is a family-owned bakery in the U.S. that makes more than 100 products, such as pita chips, bagels, lavash, available nationwide.
 It is the largest Pita company in the U.S. The reason I have always bought their pitas, is due to the top quality, wholesome ingredient list.